harsh-nahar/harsh-nahar.github.io/_posts/2025-05-11-how-did-i-or-ai-create-this-website.md

 |A|@|185.199.109.153|Default|
 |A|@|185.199.110.153|Default|
 |A|@|185.199.111.153|Default|
-#And for CNAME, it is the follwoing
+#And for CNAME, it is:
 |Type|Host|Points to|TTL|
 |CNAME|www|`github repo link`|Default|
 ```